Sheet Pan Jambalaya

 This recipe needs to become part of your regular weeknight dinner rotation because it’s fast, easy, and tastes like a million bucks.

-Scatter sliced cooked sausage rounds, yellow onion slices, drizzle with olive oil, season with Cajun or Creole seasoning, and bake for about 7 to 10 minutes or until onions soften and the sausage is ‘searing’ a bit around the edges.
+Step 1: Scatter sliced cooked sausage rounds, yellow onion slices, drizzle with olive oil, season with jambalaya seasoning, and bake for about 7 to 10 minutes or until onions soften and the sausage is ‘searing’ a bit around the edges.

 I used a 12-ounce smoked beef sausage and while andouille sausage (smoked pork) is more traditional, I couldn’t find it at my grocery store, didn’t want to run around, and the beef sausage turned out to be great.
 My family complemented me on the flavor of the sausage.

-I used large (15-20 count shrimp) because I prefer the taste of larger shrimp but smaller ones are acceptable, noting they will cook quicker.
+I used large (15-20 count) shrimp because I prefer the taste of larger shrimp but smaller ones are acceptable, noting they will cook quicker.
+In just a couple of minutes so watch them.

-To save time in general in recipes, I am a fan of precooked rice in pouches, but of course you can use any form of cooked rice you prefer.
+To save time in general in recipes, I am a fan of precooked rice in pouches, but of course you can use any form of already cooked rice that you prefer.

 The bottom line is that my jambalaya recipe is flexible from the type of sausage, seasoning, rice, and salsa used.